eclipse-cyclonedds/cyclonedds/src/docs/config.rst

 Raw Ethernet support
 --------------------

-As an additional option, on Linux, Cyclone DDS can use a raw Ethernet network interface to communicate without a configured IP stack.
+As an additional option, on Linux, Eclipse Cyclone DDS can use a raw Ethernet network interface to communicate without a configured IP stack.